-The tamal from Oaxaca is slighly more complicated to prepare, as to make them you will need some of the Mole which this region is notorious for, the Oaxaca Black Mole or Mole Negro, as an ingredient; but to save some work,
+The tamal from Oaxaca is slighly more complicated to prepare, as to make them you will need some Mole, a sauce which this region is notorious for, such as the Oaxaca Black Mole or Mole Negro, as an ingredient.
+But to save some work,

 I suggest using the ready made mole paste from a latin products store, as this will save a considerable amount of time in making these tamales.
 It is the use